Understanding and Channeling Anger for Positive Change

 Anger is a powerful emotion that shapes actions and societal dynamics.
 It can drive individuals to seek justice or ignite movements.
-However, unchecked anger often leads to destructive behaviors.
+However, unchecked anger often leads to destructive behaviours.
 Understanding this duality is essential for personal growth and societal progress.

 Josh Cohen's article, "All the Rage: Why Anger Drives the World," explores the complexities of anger.
 This emotion can serve as a catalyst for change, but it can also create conflict.
 For instance, anger over racial injustice fueled the Civil Rights Movement.
 Similarly, the #MeToo Movement emerged from anger surrounding sexual harassment, leading to significant awareness and reform.